Secrets the Auto Insurance Company Adjuster Doesn’t Want You to Know About Your Car Accident Claim

 The insurance company has given me property damage and medical release forms.
 Should I sign them without a lawyer?

 No!
-Anything that you are asked to sign, without fully understanding what it is and its potential effects, should be avoided.
+Anything that you are asked to sign, without fully understanding what it is (and its potential effects), should be avoided.
 Never sign a release for medical records or property damage until you have spoken to us.
 Our office will evaluate what you are being asked to sign at no charge and let you know if it is okay to do so.

 In the past, I’ve used a family attorney for things like wills, taxes and real estate sales.
 Do I really need to work with an attorney who focuses his practice in accident and injury law?

 Just as different doctors have different specialties to treat different illnesses, attorneys generally specialize in specific aspects of the law.
 You wouldn’t ask your family doctor to perform brain surgery, so don’t expect your brother-in-law tax attorney to handle an accident claim.
 When taking on a big insurance company, you need a team who knows what they’re up against, and how to best represent your case.
 We keep up with current laws, court decisions, and regulations affecting accident and injury cases.
-We’re the ones to call.

 My medical bills are piling up, and my credit is being jeopardized.
 What can I do to stop the bill collector’s calls?